 stairs.
 And the view is pretty amazing.

 - Around 10 minutes walk from the Main Square, necessary on the Grodzka Royal Street one will reach the Wawel Castle.
-It’s one of the most recognizable building of Krakow and the pride of the city.
+It’s one of the most recognizable building and the pride of the city.
+It’s an obligatory stop during Krakow walking tour.
 This former residence of kings stand now as a museum, Cathedral and the pride of the city.
 You can see there famous painting Lady with Ermine of Leonardo Da Vinci.
 It’s magnificent piece of art designed by the best Italian artist of those times.
 Royal chambers, courtyard, cathedral… And the catacombs beneath the cathedral’s floor kings bodies were buried.
 Also some of the most notable people were allowed to stay there for ever.
 You can enter this place and see old coffins of the great Poles.

 - Under the hill on which castle was built waits for you the dragon.
 It’s a symbol of Krakow.
 There is an underground road which leads you to the Cave of Dragon.
 Outside, in front of Vistula River stands huge statue of a Wawelski Dragon which breaths fire.